 The documents that have been executed by affixing the Common Seal of the City of Joondalup are submitted to Council for information (Attachment 1 refers).

-That Council NOTES the Signing and Common Seal Register for between 1 September and 19 September 2022, as detailed in Attachment 1 to this Report.
+That Council NOTES the Signing and Common Seal Register for between 1 September and 19 September 2022, as detailed in Attachment 1 to Report CJ167-10/22.

 To access this attachment on electronic document, click here: Attach4brf221011.pdf